rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ### Our First Challenge Binary

-This the source code for the `stack0` challenge binary.
+This is the source code for the `stack0` challenge binary.
 Your objective is to figure out how to exploit this binary.
 What do I mean by exploit?
 Well, loosely I mean that your job is to take control of how `stack0` executes to accomplish some goal.
 Here that goal is to read the contents of `flag.txt`; presumably